Strictly Come Dancing 2020 | Start date, contestants and latest news - TheNewsTrace

 It’s official: Strictly Come Dancing is again, and it’s solely going to get larger and higher from right here on.

-This yr’s Strictly Come Dancing line-up are all set to waltz onto the dance ground for the 18th collection of the BBC One present because the launch present kicks off on October seventeenth.
+This 12 months’s Strictly Come Dancing line-up have all waltzed onto the dance flooring for the 18th sequence of the BBC One present, the competition launching with a pre-recorded instalment on seventeenth October.

-RadioTimes.com understands the brand new social distancing tips – which occurred from July 4th, permitting one-metre distancing and folks from two households to satisfy – has meant it’s potential for Strictly to go forward as regular, however with no Strictly viewers.
+As viewers of the opening episode noticed, new social distancing tips has meant it’s attainable for Strictly to go forward as regular, however with no Strictly viewers.
+There are additionally a number of different tweaks to the present’s format, together with the necessity for judges for sit two metres aside (see extra on that beneath).

-Newly-released preview pictures of the present additionally reveal that the present’s judges will likely be pressured to take a seat two metres aside – and on completely different desks!

-One of many contestants this yr, Jamie, has admitted he’s feeling the stress from Kelvin Fletcher’s win final yr, and he’s hoping being partnered with Oti Mabuse will assist him get to the finals.
+One of many contestants this 12 months, Jamie, has admitted he’s feeling the strain from Kelvin Fletcher’s win final 12 months, and he’s hoping being partnered with Oti Mabuse will assist him get to the finals.

-They’ll be joined by EastEnders star Maisie Smith, who has mentioned her “hips don’t lie” and has received a few of the contestants (ahem, HRVY) feeling a bit of frightened.
+They’ll be joined by EastEnders star Maisie Smith, who has mentioned her “hips don’t lie” and has bought among the contestants (ahem, HRVY) feeling slightly nervous.

-Additionally within the Strictly Come Dancing line-up is boxer Nicola Adams, radio presenter Clara Amfo, and Good Morning Britain’s Ranvir Singh, who has had a number of recommendation from her co-stars.
+Additionally within the Strictly Come Dancing line-up is boxer Nicola Adams, radio presenter Clara Amfo, and Good Morning Britain’s Ranvir Singh, who has had numerous recommendation from her co-stars.

-This yr’s celebs will discover out which Strictly Come Dancing professionals they’ll be partnered with and we’ll get to see them in motion collectively on October twenty fourth when the dwell reveals air.
+Now this 12 months’s celebs have came upon which Strictly Come Dancing professionals they’re partnered with, we’ll get to see them in motion collectively on October twenty fourth when the reside exhibits air.

-Taking over the much-coveted Glitterball this yr is comic Invoice Bailey, and returning star Jamie Laing, who is keen to remain within the competitors after having to drop out final yr on account of a leg damage.
+Taking over the much-coveted Glitterball this 12 months is comic Invoice Bailey, and returning star Jamie Laing, who is keen to remain within the competitors after having to drop out final 12 months because of a leg damage.

-So how will Strictly go forward this yr?
-We check out when Strictly Come Dancing returns for its 18th collection.
+However which skilled dancer is every superstar paired with?
+And the way will this 12 months’s present differ from earlier contests?
+We check out the Strictly Come Dancing 18th sequence.

 When does Strictly Come Dancing begin?

-It’s so shut!
-The Strictly Come Dancing launch present kicks off on BBC on seventeenth October, adopted by the dwell reveals on twenty fourth October – ending on nineteenth December.
+The Strictly Come Dancing launched on BBC on seventeenth October.
+The sequence will resume with its first reside present on twenty fourth October.

-Followers will likely be happy to see the BBC One present again as we all know it, with only some minor modifications.

-That signifies that Strictly 2020 will clock in at simply 9 weeks in size, a major discount from the standard 13, with the particular Halloween and Blackpool episodes, each airing throughout the first month.
+That implies that Strictly 2020 will clock in at simply 9 weeks in size, a major discount from the same old 13.

 ONE day to go!
 Are you able to really feel the #Strictly love tomorrow?
-Depart a ???? beneath in case you’re simply as excited as @maisie_smith_! pic.twitter.com/pJEMkSZwbv
+Depart a ???? beneath should you’re simply as excited as @maisie_smith_! pic.twitter.com/pJEMkSZwbv

 — BBC Strictly ✨ (@bbcstrictly) October 16, 2020